crate/crate/blackbox/docs/admin/udc.rst

 .. highlight:: yaml

-By Configuration
+By configuration
 ----------------

 Just add following to your ``crate.yml`` configuration file::

     udc.enabled:  false

-By System Property
+By system property
 ------------------

 If you do not want to make any change to the jars or to the configuration,